 One treatment option which uses the same techniques as traditional braces but is less noticeable is known as lingual braces.
 The reason they are called lingual is because the brackets and wires are placed on the tongue side of the teeth or the lingual side.
 This makes them far less obvious than traditional braces.

 Lingual braces come with a few drawbacks too.
 One of them is that they cannot be used for severe orthodontic issues.
 They cannot be used for an overbite or for occlusion situations.
 Another issue is that while the treatment is ongoing, the brackets may pop off at a much greater rate than those of traditional braces.
 This has to do with the placement of the brackets on the interior side of the teeth.

 The placement of lingual braces is more difficult than traditional braces too.
 It has to do with the angles and the difficulty of placing them correctly.
 It is more complicated than traditional braces.

 Please come into our office so we can discuss all of the options with regard to braces.
-We have all of the details here at Greeley Orthodontics.
+We have all of the details here at Greeley Orthodontics, including whether braces are affordable for you.
 Give us a call at 484-346-6008 to get your appointment scheduled.